gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 $code_chatinterface_artifacts

 **Note:** unlike the case of additional inputs, the components passed in `additional_outputs` must be already defined in your `gr.Blocks` context -- they are not rendered automatically.
-If you need to render them after your `gr.ChatInterface`, you can set `render=False` when they are first defined and then `.render()` them in the appropriate section of your `gr.Blocks()`.
+If you need to render them after your `gr.ChatInterface`, you can set `render=False` when they are first defined and then `.render()` them in the appropriate section of your `gr.Blocks()` as we do in the example above.

 ## Returning Complex Responses